rebeccalobo/SSE_2020_WannaTry/README.md

 To test staff functionality please ensure you use ID = 00000099   || PASSWORD = test1234
 Any staff in your table will do - this staff is just predefined

+## Diary
+Team Members:
+Ronan Merriman - UX/UI Designer
+Kiowa Daly - Main Back-end Designer
+Rebecca Lobo (group leader)

+All roles and responsiblities have been clearly laid out in the 'Projects' tab of the Repository.